microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_I.md

 VisualChannels=1
 ```

-*N.B.* For any changes you make in `mediaserver.cfg` to take effect you must restart Media Server.
+> For any changes you make in `mediaserver.cfg` to take effect you must restart Media Server.

 For full details on the analytics enabled by (as well as the limitations imposed by) each license type, please read the [reference guide](https://www.microfocus.com/documentation/idol/IDOL_12_3/MediaServer_12.3_Documentation/Help/index.html#Configuration/Channels/Channels.htm).